datavisyn/visAhoi/packages/onboarding-vega-demo/README.md

 Builds a static copy of your site to the `build/` folder.
 Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" or "@snowpack/plugin-parcel" to your `snowpack.config.json` config file.
+**For the best production performance:** Activate the webpack bundler plugin in the `snowpack.config.json` config file `devOptions.bundle: true`.

 ### Q: What about Eject?